← All PostsDIM Weight Truth

 Below 50 lbs, most packages are compact enough that actual weight dominates.
 Above 80 lbs, carriers typically switch to freight pricing anyway.
 But in that 50–80 lb range, you often have products that are genuinely heavy and relatively bulky — the combination that creates the worst DIM weight bills.

 Fitness equipment.
 Furniture.
 Large outdoor items.
-This is exactly where DIM 225 provides the biggest savings.
+This is exactly where the divisor decides whether a SKU is profitable.

 What You Can Do Right Now

-- Get a free audit — submit your top SKUs at /inquiry and we'll build you a custom savings model
+4. Get a free audit — submit your top SKUs at /inquiry and we'll read your real numbers back to you